Bronystate/brstv3/_data/README.md

 * * * * *

+## tags.yml

+Metadata for news post tags, optional.
+Add tag name and description to have it listed on the tag index page (reachable by clicking any tag on a post).

+* * * * *

 ## timers.yml

 Countdown timers to display under the header (above embeds) and in the sidebar